Midtraining Bridges Pretraining and Posttraining Distributions

 \section{Conclusion}

 We conduct the first systematic investigation of midtraining through controlled experiments.
 We demonstrate that midtraining benefits are domain-specific, with the most substantial improvements in math and code domains that are not well represented in standard web pretraining corpora.
 Furthermore, we also find that midtraining mitigates catastrophic forgetting of general language modeling abilities after specific supervised fine-tuning and consistently outperformed continued pretraining on specialized data alone.
-Furthermore, timing of data introduction appears to have a stronger effect than mixture weight of that specialized data, though more work is needed to clarify this effect.
+Furthermore, timing and mixture weight interact, such that the effectiveness of higher mixture weights depends on when specialized data is introduced.